johannschopplich/pdfjs-serverless/README.md

 ## How It Works

+First, some string replacements of the `pdf.js` library is necessary, i.e. removing browser context references.
+Additionally, we enforce Node.js (might sound paradox at first, bear with me) compatibility, i.e. polyfilling the `canvas` module and setting the `isNodeJS` flag to `true`.

-To achieve the custom library build, [`unenv`](https://github.com/unjs/unenv) does the heavy lifting by converting Node.js specific code to be platform agnostic.
+To achieve a nodeless build, [`unenv`](https://github.com/unjs/unenv) does the heavy lifting by converting Node.js specific code to be platform-agnostic.

-Some necessary string replacements are done to make the library work in a serverless environment.
 See the [`rollup.config.js`](./rollup.config.js) file for more information.

 ## Installation